elicaluya/UI_practice/README.md

 # UI_practice
-Practicing UI with Javascript and HTML/CSS
+Practicing UI with Javascript and HTML/CSS with heavy emphasis on Javascript and JQuery.